kurator-org/kurator-validation/README.md

     $

 Additional actors that process data records similarly can easily be added to such a workflow--without the composition challenges that scripts typically exhibit.
 In addition, each actor in a **Kurator-Akka** workflow runs concurrently in different threads.
 This means that once several records have been read into a workflow comprising multiple data cleaning actors connected in series, multiple actors (sometimes *all* of the actors) will be active at the same time.
 This can increase the data throughput rate of the workflow compared to that of a single-threaded script.

+# Developer deployment:

+To deploy a snapshot to the snapshotRepository:

+    mvn clean deploy

+To deploy a new release to maven central, set the version in pom.xml to a non-snapshot version, then deploy with the release profile (which adds package signing and deployment to release staging:

+    mvn clean deploy -P release

+After this, you will need to login to the sonatype oss repository hosting nexus instance (https://oss.sonatype.org/index.html#welcome), find the staged release in the staging repositories, and perform the release.
+It should be possible (haven't verified this yet) to perform the release from the command line instead by running:

+    mvn nexus-staging:release -P release